pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 _IMPORTANT: `CommitBlock` is implicit in the diagram above.
 If any blocks processed result in an invalid `AppHash` during `ApplyBlock`, a new `BlockRequest` must be issued until a valid block is found._

+## State Sync Operation

+ StateSync's state can be modified in two ways:
+ 1. By the FSM, when the node is transitions to SyncMode, the state is updated.
+   - In this scenario, if the node is currently not synching, we generate a new state and trigger the sync operation.
+   - If the node is currently synching, we update the sync state, with the most up to date aggregated metadata in thread safe manner.
+ 2. Indirectly by consensus module, when a new block is received the state's "height" is updated to the last persisted block in thread safe manner.

 ## State Sync Designs

 ### Block by Block